cailleyfactor/lighthouse_problem/README.md

 ## S2 Coursework
 ## Description
 The aim of this project was to solve the "Lighthouse Problem", including using Markov chain Monte Carlo methods to sample from the relevant posterior distributions to provide parameter estimates for the lighthouse position based on the data in the "lighthouse_flash_data.txt" file.
-A PDF of a report describing the project in detail is provided in the report folder in the root directory.
-Excluding the appendix, the word count for the report is 1933 words.

 ## Usage
 First clone the repository from git.
 Cloning the repository includes cloning the data stored in the "lighthouse_flash_data.txt" file.